 Laura Hollingbery

-She is predominantly instructed in criminal cases in the Crown Court, acting in matters often far beyond her year of call, including serious violence (s18/s20), drug supply, burglary, robbery, sexual offences, offensive weapons, firearms and stalking.
+She both prosecutes and defends in a broad range of cases involving serious violence and dishonesty, sexual offences, firearms and other weapon offences, drug supply, fraud, stalking and harassment.
 She also has experience in dealing with matters under the Proceeds of Crime Act 2002.

-Laura has also been instructed as a led junior.
-She is currently acting in ongoing cases involving a Class A drug conspiracy in the West Midlands (Operation Herta) and a Conspiracy to Commit Fraud prosecuted by Kent County Council Trading Standards Department.
+Laura is regularly instructed as a junior alone and also as a led junior.
+She is currently acting in a range of ongoing complex cases, including a Class A drug conspiracy (Operation Herta), a multi-handed human trafficking case (Operation Roofer) and a Conspiracy to Commit Fraud prosecuted by Kent County Council Trading Standards Department.

-Prior to joining Chambers, Laura accumulated several years’ experience working as a paralegal in various areas of law, including civil and commercial litigation at two boutique London law firms and more recently, within the Criminal Disclosure Unit at the Financial Conduct Authority.
+Prior to joining Chamber as a tenant in 2020, following the successful completion of her pupillage, Laura accumulated several years’ experience working as a paralegal in various areas of law, including civil and commercial litigation at two boutique London law firms and most recently, within the Criminal Disclosure Unit at the Financial Conduct Authority.

-Laura also gained experience at a reputable defence firm in Temple.
-She managed her own client base and was responsible for a broad caseload.
-She assisted senior solicitors in cases involving all manner of serious and complex crime, including a client charged with child sex offences in Oxford (Operation Nautical).
+Laura also gained experience at a reputable criminal defence firm in Temple where she was responsible for managing her own client base and caseload.
+She also assisted senior solicitors in cases involving all manner of serious and complex crime, including a client charged with child sex offences in Oxford (Operation Nautical).

 Defence